DarryanM/SEM_Group4/use-cases/use-case-13.md

 ### Success End Condition

-A report is available for the organization to provide.
+A report is available for the Data Analyst to provide to the Organization.

 ### Failed End Condition